 When we first came here on vacation, we instantly loved this town, but wondered, “What are some things to do in Healdsburg?”

-Activities in Healdsburg include world class wineries and culinary cuisine, hidden gems, art galleries, museums, walking and hiking trails, Tuesday Concerts in the Plaza, Russian River sunning and swimming, antique shops, lovely country drives, jazz festivals, blackberry picking, outdoor movies.
-Free tennis courts, dog friendly everything, a renowned wine library, Coppola Movie Museum, organic farm tours, community band shows, art festivals, native plant and rose gardens, and a treasure trove of local gems and community events are also available to do.
+Activities in Healdsburg include world class wineries and culinary cuisine, art galleries, museums, walking and hiking trails, Tuesday Concerts in the Plaza, Russian River sunning and swimming, antique shops, lovely country drives, jazz festivals, blackberry picking, outdoor movies.
+Free tennis courts, dog friendly everything, a renowned wine library, Coppola Movie Museum, organic farm tours, community band shows, art festivals, native plant and rose gardens, and a treasure trove of hidden gems, community events and outdoor activities to do.

-If you’re wondering what to do around Healdsburg, there are literally hundreds of fun things to do around Healdsburg.
+If you’re wondering what to do around Healdsburg, there are literally hundreds of fun things available for families, couples, and singles.
 And, like many things in life, some of the most enjoyable are free.
 In this article, we’ll briefly cover many of the fun activities, events and attractions with links to pages containing more details on each.
 And if you’re wondering what’s open in Healdsburg, well pretty much everything is now open!

 Wineries Near Healdsburg

-Wine tastings around Healdsburg are anywhere from free of charge to $75 per flight and are open seven days a week.
+Wine tasting around Healdsburg runs anywhere from free of charge to $75 per flight and are open seven days a week.
 We have dog friendly, family-friendly, picnic friendly, and tour friendly vineyards.
 We have wineries with astounding views.
 Wineries with rivers and ponds.
 Wineries and vineyards with elegant art and extraordinary architecture.
 You may not have enough time to enjoy all Healdsburg has to offer.

 Restaurants in Healdsburg

-The other ‘top of mind’ attraction Healdsburg’s known for is its extraordinary culinary culture.
+The other ‘top of mind’ attraction Healdsburg is known for is our extraordinary culinary culture.
 Healdsburg has everything from family fair, all the way to Michelin Star 3 Star dining affairs.
 In addition, a steady stream of creative culinary talent from the SRJC Culinary School and nearby Culinary Institute of America (CIA) infuse their clever imaginations into amazing dining experiences throughout all our town’s dining establishments.
 Culinary escapades are only one of Healdsburg’s celebrated attractions to enjoy.

 This page has a complete list of all your Healdsburg dining options along with hours and locations.
 Bon appétit!